HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models

 \section{Conclusion}

-In this paper, we propose a new summarization architecture \modelname~containing multiple decoders in a mixture-of-experts framework.
-Through experiments in two different training settings across 3 summarization datasets, we show that the proposed models can effectively disentangle distinct stylistic features, such as high or low abstractiveness, different degrees of specificity, etc. during summary generation.
-Moreover, our proposed framework is highly flexible: during inference, we can sample from either individual decoders or their mixtures to generate diverse summaries and enforce both single- and multi-style control over the generation process.
+We propose a new summarization architecture \modelname~containing multiple decoders in a mixture-of-experts.
+Our model automatically separates distinct summary styles, e.g. high or low abstractiveness, different levels of specificity, etc., across different decoders under the standard training regimen.
+We show that the proposed model is highly flexible; during inference, we can sample from either individual decoders or their mixtures to vary summary features.